RoboJackets/jedi/README.md

 - They will be removed from all Google Groups, if they have a linked Google account
 - Their Keycloak account will be disabled, if it already exists in Keycloak
 - Their Nextcloud account will be disabled, if it already exists in Nextcloud, and they will be removed from all groups
+- Their Ramp account will be deactivated, if it already exists in Ramp
 - They will be removed from the RoboJackets billing group in SUMS
 - Their WordPress account will be disabled, if it already exists in WordPress